AgnieszkaBudek/karst_2.0/README.md

-# karst_2.0

- \mainpage Network model of dissolving porous material
+ # Network model of dissolving porous material

- \section DESCRIPTION
+ ## DESCRIPTION

  This project is dedicated to simulate porous materials subjected to dissolution processes.
  Porous material is modeled as a network of tubes (pore throats) and is represented by the class Network.